algolia/instantsearch-android/docgen/src/getting-started.md

 You now know how to:
-- Add a search input with the `SearchView` widget
+- Add a search input with the `SearchBox` widget
 - Highlight search results with `algolia:highlighted`

 ----